marcklim/marcklim.github.io/drafts/2020-xx-xx-reflecting-on-10-years-at-ms.md

 - Massive innovation, hard to keep track and stay up to date
 - GitHub has come in, replacing Azure Dev Ops and doing things I didn't think it would do.
 And someitmes simple seems to be better
 - Being open is becoming more important

+Standards of business conducts has changed - it's now enjoyable but also a conversation / pop culture topic We have mandatory trainings on Allyship, Privillege, D&I - and they are pretty good